V-Sekai/manuals/decisions/20230125-user-generated-scripting-with-libsql-and-wasm.md

-# Provide user generated scripting with libsql and wasm
+# Proposed: Provide user generated scripting with libsql and wasm

 ### Metadata